proarjun/Senscript-Machine-Test/README.md

  To view, update or delete the student credentials, go to http://127.0.0.1:8000/(id)

- To add marklist to a new student, go to http://127.0.0.1:8000/marks/r<student id number>.
+ To add marklist to a new student, go to http://127.0.0.1:8000/marks/(id).
 Select the admission number and add the marks for three subjects.

- To update or delete the marklist of a student, go to http://127.0.0.1:8000/marks/f<student id number>/update
+ To update or delete the marklist of a student, go to http://127.0.0.1:8000/marks/(id)/update

  To view, update or delete the student credentials, go to http://127.0.0.1:8000/(id)